Herpes: Laboratory testing

 Laboratory testing is often used to confirm a diagnosis of genital herpes.
 Laboratory tests include culture of the virus, direct fluorescent antibody (DFA) studies to detect virus, skin biopsy, and polymerase chain reaction to test for presence of viral DNA.
 Although these procedures produce highly sensitive and specific diagnoses, their high costs and time constraints discourage their regular use in clinical practice.

 Until the 1980s serological tests for antibodies to HSV were rarely useful to diagnosis and not routinely used in clinical practice.
 The older IgM serologic assay could not differentiate between antibodies generated in response to HSV-1 or HSV-2 infection.
 However, a glycoprotein G-specific (IgG) HSV test introduced in the 1980s is more than 98% specific at discriminating HSV-1 from HSV-2.

 Differential diagnosis

-It should not be confused with conditions caused by other viruses in the herpesviridae family such as herpes zoster, which is caused by varicella zoster virus.
+It should not be confused with conditions caused by other viruses in the herpesviridae family such as herpes zoster (also known as shingles), which is caused by varicella zoster virus.
 The differential diagnosis includes hand, foot and mouth disease due to similar lesions on the skin.
 Lymphangioma circumscriptum and dermatitis herpetiformis may also have a similar appearance.